-While the victims and their loved ones will undoubtedly say yes, it’s difficult to tell whether the app’s creators will be liable for any injuries or accidents in the future.
-Niantic, Inc. actually does an “okay” job of presenting disclaimers and warnings in the “Pokémon Go Terms of Service,” so it’s clear they’ve thought accidents might happen.
+While the victims and their loved ones will undoubtedly say yes, it is difficult to tell whether the app’s creators will be liable for any injuries or accidents in the future.
+Niantic, Inc. actually does an “okay” job of presenting disclaimers and warnings in the “Pokémon Go Terms of Service,” so it is clear they have thought accidents might happen.

-There is no denying that just like texting and driving, Pokémon Go and driving is becoming a big issue.
-However, whether or not the company behind this innovative app can truly be held liable for the injuries, or if there will be penalties for those who drive and play and cause serious car accidents, has yet to be seen.
-Whatever the case, if you have to “catch ‘em all,” make sure that you do it carefully and safely, and “Remember to be alert at all times” and “Stay aware of your surroundings” as the app suggests.
+There is no denying that just like texting and driving, Pokémon Go and driving are becoming a big issue.
+However, whether or not the company behind this innovative app can truly be held liable for the injuries or if there will be penalties for those who drive and play and cause serious car accidents has yet to be seen.
+Whatever the case, if you have to “catch ‘em all,” make sure that you do it carefully and safely, and “Remember to be alert at all times” and “Stay aware of your surroundings,” as the app suggests.

-The attorneys at the law firm of Kalikhman & Rayz, LLC serve as personal injury attorneys in Bucks County, defense lawyers in Bucks County, and provide these legal services and others throughout Montgomery County and Philadelphia, PA.
-Whether an accident was caused by Pokémon Go or not, the firm encourages all victims and/or their loved ones to reach out to them for a free consultation.
+The attorneys at the law firm of Kalikhman & Rayz, LLC serve as personal injury attorneys in Bucks County, and defense lawyers in Bucks County and provide these legal services and others throughout Montgomery County and Philadelphia, PA.
+Whether an accident was caused by Pokémon Go or not, we encourage all victims and their loved ones to reach out to us via our convenient contact form or by phone for a free consultation.